AnimaApp/anima-dsa/packages/docs/guide/introduction/index.md

 ## Managing design tokens

-Anima DSA allows design system teams to push and pull style changes directly from Figma to GitHub (and vice versa), eliminating the tedious ping-pong. pushing pixels or fighting with colors.
+Anima DSA allows design system teams to push and pull style changes directly from Figma to GitHub (and vice versa), eliminating the tedious ping-pong, pushing pixels or fighting with colors.